 It is not possible to get directly to Gibraltar from Madrid by train.
 Neither Gibraltar nor La Línea de la Concepción have train station.

-Alternatively, you con ride by train from Madrid some of the cities in southern Spain's Andalucía and take a bus for the last segment to La Línea de la Concepción.
+You con ride by train from Madrid to some of the cities in southern Spain's Andalucía and take a bus for the last segment to La Línea de la Concepción: